pzerger/supplemental/global/tips.md

 # Flashcards Quick Reference

-On this page, you will find explanations for navigation buttons, icons, images, and acronyms.
+To help you get the most from the Exam Flashcards app, included here are explanations for navigation buttons, icons, images, and acronyms.

 - [Feature and navigation tips](#feature-and-navigation-tips)
 - [Acronyms and abbreviations](#acronyms-and-abbreviations)